yakimka/picodi/README.md

 ### I'm getting `RuntimeError: Event loop is closed` when using pytest-asyncio

-This error occurs because pytest-asyncio closes the event loop after the test is finished and you are using `@resource` decorator for your dependencies.
+This error occurs because pytest-asyncio closes the event loop after the test is finished and you are using global scoped dependencies.

 To fix this, you need to close all resources after the test is finished.
 Just add `await shutdown_dependencies()` at the end of your tests.